Procedure – Infectious Diseases

 - Sharps will be disposed in an approved container.
 Sharps containers must be maintained upright throughout use, be tamper-proof and safely out of students’ reach, be replaced routinely and not be allowed to overfill; and

-- —For cleaning and disinfection, follow CDC and EPA recommendation.
-In addition, the district will comply with WAC 296-823- Bloodborne Pathogens and the infectious Disease Control Guidelines Infectious Disease Control Guideline for School Staff.
+- For cleaning and disinfection, follow CDC and EPA recommendation.
+In addition, the district will comply with WAC 296-823- Bloodborne Pathogens and the IDCGSS

-All discussions and records will be treated as confidential, consistent with RCW 70.24.105.
+All individual student health care discussions and records will be treated as confidential, consistent with health and educational law.

-Release of information regarding the testing, test result, diagnosis, or treatment of a student for a sexually transmitted disease, BBP illness, drug, alcohol, mental health treatment, family planning, or abortion may be made only as pursuant to an effective release and only to the degree permitted by the release.
+Release of information regarding the testing, test result, diagnosis, or treatment of a student for a sexually transmitted infection, Bloodborne Pathogens (BBP illness, drug, alcohol, mental health treatment, family planning, or abortion may be made only as pursuant to an effective release and only to the degree permitted by the release.
 To be effective, a release must be signed, dated, must specify to whom the release may be made, and the time period for which the release is effective.
-Students fourteen and older must authorize disclosure regarding BBP illness, sexually transmitted diseases, or reproductive healthcare issues.
+Students fourteen and older must authorize disclosure regarding BBP illness, sexually transmitted infection or reproductive healthcare issues.
 Students thirteen and older must authorize disclosure regarding drug, alcohol, or mental health treatment.
 Students of any age must authorize disclosure regarding family planning or abortion.
 Parents must authorize disclosure pertaining to younger students.

-Any disclosure made pursuant to a release regarding reproductive healthcare, including sexually transmitted diseases, blood-borne pathogens, drug treatment, or alcohol treatment must be accompanied by the following statement:
+Any disclosure made pursuant to a release regarding reproductive healthcare, including sexually transmitted infections, blood-borne pathogens, drug treatment, or alcohol treatment must be accompanied by the following statement:

 “This information has been disclosed to you from records whose confidentiality is protected by state law.
 State law prohibits you from making any further disclosure of it without the specific written consent of the person to whom it pertains, or as otherwise permitted by state law.
 A general authorization for the release of medical or other information is not sufficient for this purpose.”